JdeRobot/DetectionMetrics/docs/_pages/funcionality/ros_node.md

   nav: "functionality"
 ---

-DetectionStudio Deployer functionality is provided as a **ROS Node**.
+Detection Studio Deployer functionality is provided as a **ROS Node**.
 This node uses some input images stream (it could be a video) and makes inferences over the images passed, detecting the objects in realtime.
 Currently it only supports tensorflow as inferencer, but a broader support is expected in the future.

-To use DetectionStudio ROS Node, it needs to subscribe to a rostopic.
+To use Detection Studio ROS Node, it needs to subscribe to a rostopic.
 It would publish images that the node would infer.

-In the build/devel directory inside DetectionStudio folder, execute:
+In the build/devel directory inside Detection Studio folder, execute:

 ```
 source setup.bash